HL7/cql-ig/input/pages/using-cql.md

 1. CQL libraries **SHOULD** be structured such that all CQL expressions referenced from a single FHIR resource are contained within a single library.
-    * If an artifact makes use of multiple libraries, expression references in that artifact **SHALL** be qualified with the `name` of the library (i.e. `library-name.expression-identifier`)
+    * If an artifact makes use of multiple libraries, expression references in that artifact **SHALL** be qualified with the `name` of the library (i.e. `library-name.expression-identifier`), or with the `alias` of the library as specified using the [cqf-libraryAlias]({{site.data.fhir.ver.ext}}/StructureDefinition-cqf-libraryAlias.html) extension.
 2. CQL libraries **SHALL** use a `called` clause for all included libraries
 3. The `called`-alias for an included library **SHOULD** be consistent for usages across libraries

-The recommendation that CQL libraries be structured such that all references to expressions from a FHIR artifact are to a single Library is a simplification to ensure that expression references from FHIR artifacts don’t require qualified expressions (as they would if multiple libraries were referenced).
+The recommendation that CQL libraries be structured such that all references to expressions from a FHIR artifact are to a single Library is a simplification to ensure that expression references from FHIR artifacts do not require qualified expressions (as they would if multiple libraries were referenced).
 However, there are valid use cases for allowing multiple libraries to be referenced, such as modular questionnaires, and dependent library references.
 However, when an artifact uses multiple libraries, all expressions within the artifact SHALL be qualified.

 #### Library Namespaces
 {: #library-namespaces}